Understanding The Difference Between Investment Management and Financial Planning Is Critical To Securing Your Lifestyle

 From an analytic standpoint, these plans generally take into account multiple variables that are simulated hundreds of times and incorporate multiple variations.
 The only thing they achieve is pointing out the optimal path towards maintaining or increasing the real value of your wealth.

 The point where you begin to wonder how your liquid net worth can increase is when you stumble upon what we call “investment management”.

-Investment management is the process of creating a collection of investments that will help generate greater wealth, and reduce the risk of losses over a long period of time.
+Investment management is the process of creating a collection of investments that will help generate greater wealth and reduce the risk of losses over a long period of time.
 The whole process of investment management is about expected returns, asset allocation, time horizons, and risk tolerance.

 It’s an exercise that requires constant revision and one that requires a versatile, sharp, as well as a shrewd mind, to keep profitability.

 Many HNW individuals actually hire investment managers to maintain their portfolios for steady gains across all of their investments.

 The thing is, no one can really tell how the equities, or securities market is going to behave over a given period of time.
 The point we’re making is, sometimes even the best investment managers can fail to deliver results.

 It’s not that they are incompetent; it’s just that no one can accurately predict how the market will behave.

 With this we come to another very important question: